What is Brexit?

 Committed to supporting our clients

 We want to assure our clients that post-Brexit, DTCC will offer fully-compliant reporting solutions in both the UK and the EU.
-As the regulations evolve, DTCC will work closely with clients and regulators to ensure ongoing compliance in each jurisdiction, but on day one (the first day of reporting post-Brexit is currently scheduled to be 1st April 2019), the reporting solutions for ESMA and the FCA will be identical.
+As the regulations evolve, DTCC will work closely with clients and regulators to ensure ongoing compliance in each jurisdiction, but on day one the reporting solutions for ESMA and the FCA will be identical.
 Depending on a client’s post-Brexit business plan, clients may need legal entity identifiers (LEIs) in either or both of the two jurisdictions to support their planned activity and they will need onboarded accounts (existing or new) in each of the locations from which they intend to discharge their reporting obligation(s).

 What do GTR clients need to do?